We stand with Ukraine to help keep people safe. Join us

 How secure is iOS?

 iOS is widely considered the most secure mobile operating system.
-The protections Apple has put in place, along with its strict App Store policies and refusal to allow side-loading apps from other sources, mean that things like malware attacks are incredibly rare.
-That doesn't mean the iPhone is completely immune to viruses and other malicious software — especially if you decide to jailbreak your device and install packages from third-party sources.
+The protections Apple has in place, along with its strict App Store policies and refusal to allow side-loading apps from other sources, mean that things like malware attacks are incredibly rare.
+That doesn't mean the iPhone is completely immune to viruses and other malicious software, though—especially if you decide to jailbreak your device and install packages from third-party sources.

-Ensuring your iPhone is up to date is an important part of keeping it secure.
+Ensuring your iPhone is up to date is another important part of keeping it secure.
 With every major software update, Apple steps up its security and privacy protections.
-Its most recent iOS 15 update, which rolled out to everyone this fall, for instance, adds tools like iCloud Private Relay and Hide My Email, which make it even more difficult for third parties to track your habits and interests, and build profiles on you.
-It also offers strong data encryption as standard.
+For example, iOS 15 added tools like iCloud Private Relay and Hide My Email, making it even more difficult for third parties to track your habits and interests and build profiles.

 iPhone security issues

-Because iPhone security is so good, attackers and scammers have had to look to more novel ways to fool iOS users into handing over data — or their hard-earned cash.
+Because iPhone security is so good, attackers and scammers have had to find new ways to fool iOS users into handing over data—or their hard-earned cash.
 Some of these often include:

-When you buy an iPhone, many of its security features come enabled right out of the box — or are baked into the device's hardware itself, such as the Secure Enclave that protects your data by preventing a device from booting up if it has been tampered with, so they just ... work.
+When you buy an iPhone, many of its security features come enabled right out of the box—or are baked into the device's hardware itself, such as the Secure Enclave that protects your data by preventing a device from booting up if it has been tampered with, so they just work—immediately.
 But there are things you can do to step up your iOS security and privacy.

 Create a passcode lock